aimxhaisse/mxs-area/_posts/snippets/2011-01-13-golang-memory-stats.md

 ---
-title: How to get stats from memory in Golang
+title: How to get statistics about memory in Golang
 layout: default
 categories: [snippets, en]
 ---